AI Models

 The best response to rapid AI progress is not to chase every launch.
 It is to update your operating model.
 Treat model selection, tool contracts, runtime permissions, and review flows as one system.
 If any layer is weak, the stack looks smarter in demos than it does in production.

-• Choose models with workload-specific evals, not only public rankings.
+• Choose models with workload-specific evaluations, not only public rankings.

 • Prefer products that make execution observable and reversible.